Murtaq/todolist/README.md

 Please note the following:

 - The ports 4200 and 8080 have to be available.
-- A PostgreSQL database has to be available at [http://localhost:5432](http://localhost:5432) for the user `postgres` using the password `postgres`.
+- A PostgreSQL database has to be accessible at [localhost:5432](localhost:5432) with the user `postgres` using the password `postgres`.
   - If the database instance has different properties, these values can be changed in the `application.properties` file available at `apps\todolist-backend\src\main\resources`.